Our green kitchen

 Your organic kitchen waste is a rich source of nutrients.
 For heaven's sake do not send it out to the trash.
 First in the hierarchy make sure your dogs get the best of the meaty bones and other scraps.

 Compost bins are essential; they must be emptied and washed at least twice a week.
-Ours goes to the worm farms but there are the chickens who will thrive on that old lettuce, rice and bread.
+Ours goes to the worm farms but there are the chickens that will thrive on that old lettuce, rice and bread.

 Worm farms and the black plague reminds us of the devastation that can befall communities that do not deal adequately with their green kitchen waste.